Investment in Agriculture R&D Delivers Results that Matter

 The authors rely on a sophisticated and peer-reviewed model created by the International Food Policy Research Institute.
 They admit that their model can’t predict exactly what innovations the new R&D would deliver.
 That’s the thing about discoveries: You can’t know what you’re going to find, but you won’t find anything if you don’t look.

 This means that their model is essentially a glorified guess—an educated prediction about the bounties of human ingenuity, based on the best information available to us now.
-It assumes, par exemple, “more rapid and efficient breeding and fast adoption of innovations.”
+It assumes, for example, “more rapid and efficient breeding and fast adoption of innovations.”
 This is almost certain to happen, as new gene-editing technologies allow us to improve seeds much more quickly than the conventional breeding approaches.

 The authors in fact provide several possible scenarios—and some are even better than the results they highlight.
-In one forecast, par exemple, spending an extra $5.2 billion on agricultural R&D per year over 35 years leads to an improvement of 17 percent in crop yields and 24 percent in livestock productivity in the developing world.
-Another scenario shows environmental progress: As yields go up, agricultural land use goes down by 1 millions d'hectares, meaning the planet will have more forests and lower greenhouse-gas emissions.
+In one forecast, for example, spending an extra $5.2 billion on agricultural R&D per year over 35 years leads to an improvement of 17 percent in crop yields and 24 percent in livestock productivity in the developing world.
+Another scenario shows environmental progress: As yields go up, agricultural land use goes down by 1 million hectares, meaning the planet will have more forests and lower greenhouse-gas emissions.

 Yet in every scenario that involves more R&D funding, things get better.
 Agricultural innovation enhances food security, improves nutrition and health, and spurs economic growth.